-December 30, 2013
+December 10, 2014

-To: The Governor and General Assembly of the Commonwealth of Pennsylvania The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania Senate The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania House of Representatives The Mayor, City Council and the Controller of the City of Philadelphia
+To: The Governor and the General Assembly of the Commonwealth of Pennsylvania The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania Senate

+The Chairperson and the Minority Chairperson of the Appropriations Committee of the Pennsylvania House of Representatives The Mayor, the City Council and the Controller of the City of Philadelphia Other Parties Concerned with the Maintenance of Financial Stability of and Achieving Balanced Budgets for the City of Philadelphia

-As the Pennsylvania Intergovernmental Cooperation Authority (PICA) marks its twenty-second anniversary, we are pleased to provide you with this annual report for the fiscal year ended June 30, 2013.
-The report provides an overview of PICA and its role, the work of PICA during fiscal year 2013, goals for fiscal year 2014, long term goals, audited financial statements for FY13, and a report of independent auditors.
+As the Pennsylvania Intergovernmental Cooperation Authority ("PICA") marks its Twenty-third anniversary, we are pleased to provide you with this Annual Report for the fiscal year ended June 30, 2014.
+This report provides an overview of PICA and its role, the work of PICA during fiscal year 2014, goals for fiscal year 2015, long term goals, audited financial statements for FY14, and a report of independent auditors.